DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/jwt.md

 1. Access a JWT plugin in the plugin center

-    - Plugin name: The unique name of the JWKS used to identify the specific JWT strategy (required)
+    - Plugin name: The unique name of the JWKS used to identify the specific JWT policy (required)
     - Plugin type: Select JWT
     - JWKS cache time: The caching time of the JWKS in memory.
 No repeated requests to the JWKS server will be made within the cache validity period.
     - Token passthrough: Whether to send the JWT token information to the backend service